piopratama/statistic/descriptiveStatistic/problem.md

 | 1019       | Sophia Lee         | 2             | 3.5  |
 | 1020       | Tyler Moore        | 1             | 3.1  |

-In case you don't want to use my data you can try to generate your own using below python code.
+In case you don't want to use my data, then you can try to generate your own using below python code (make sure you install faker using pip).
 ```python
 import numpy as np
 from faker import Faker